Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2026-03-03-ports-and-protocols.md

 <img width="1092" height="90" alt="Screenshot 2026-03-11 at 12 46 05 PM" src="https://github.com/user-attachments/assets/da47108a-293e-4977-a40e-c96df4dda0eb" />

-1. What changed at the application layer?
-2. What changed at the transport layer?
-3. What port numbers are involved?
-4. What additional protocol appears between HTTP and TCP?
-5. Is TLS replacing TCP — or operating above it?
-Your explanation must trace:
-Application → Encryption → Transport → IP
+At the application layer, traffic changes from HTTP to HTTPS, meaning data is now encrypted instead of sent in plain text.
+At the transport layer, TCP is still used, but with added overhead from the TLS handshake.
+The connections use port 80 for HTTP and port 443 for HTTPS.
+The additional protocol that appears is TLS, which sits between HTTP and TCP to provide encryption.
+TLS does not replace TCP.
+It operates above it, so the full path becomes Application (HTTP) → Encryption (TLS) → Transport (TCP) → IP.

 <img width="420" height="463" alt="Screenshot 2026-03-11 at 12 53 55 PM" src="https://github.com/user-attachments/assets/61aeef90-cecf-4fdb-8054-9b2fad780648" />

-1. What port does DNS typically use?
-2. Does it usually use TCP or UDP?
-3. Why does DNS not require guaranteed delivery in most cases?
-4. When might DNS switch to TCP?
+DNS typically uses port 53 and usually operates over UDP because it is fast and has low overhead.
+It does not require guaranteed delivery in most cases since DNS queries are small, quick lookups that can simply be retried if a response is lost.
+However, DNS may switch to TCP when responses are too large for UDP (such as zone transfers or DNSSEC responses) or when reliability becomes necessary.

 <img width="906" height="296" alt="Screenshot 2026-03-11 at 12 56 11 PM" src="https://github.com/user-attachments/assets/e51553d7-cd0e-43e6-bed1-dddb5de16fdc" />